-- · George M.C.
-Fisher
+- Michael L. Eskew

 - Alfred G. Gilman, M.D., Ph.D.

 - Karen N. Horn, Ph.D.

 - John C. Lechleiter, Ph.D.

-Biographical information about these nominees may be found on page 7 of this proxy statement.
+Biographical information about these nominees may be found on pages 7-8 of this proxy statement.
+Information about certain legal matters may be found on page 57.